-We are committed to integrity, responsibility, transparency, flexibility, and innovation.
-These values make up the framework that guides the basic behavior of all of our employees.
+We are committed to efficiency, respect, anticipation, and creation of value.
+These guidelines for action form the framework that guides the basic behavior of all of our employees.
 Ethical conduct is essential and, as approved by our Board of Directors, our code applies to all Repsol board members, directors, and employees, regardless of the type of professional or work contract they have.
 Suppliers are also required to abide by our regulations and behave ethically at all times to establish legitimate and productive relationships with their own suppliers and other companies with which they maintain a contractual relationship.

 These codes set out a variety of rights, including: